Pat McGrath (make-up artist): Inspiration

-McGrath draws inspiration from many sources, using materials such as feathers, gold leaf, and leather.
+McGrath has said of her career: "I really love being a makeup artist.
+It never gets mundane or predictable and every shoot and show is different."
+She draws inspiration from many sources, using materials such as feathers, gold leaf, and leather.
 McGrath told Vogue in 2008, "I'm influenced a lot by the fabrics I see, the colours that are in the collections and the girl's faces.
 It's always a challenge but that's the key – to make it different every time."
 Her inspiration started with her mother, particularly her love for fashion, film and costumes: "Everything that she was obsessed with, I became obsessed with."
 McGrath's mother encouraged her stating "It will be a problem for you if you don't love what you do.
 So make sure!"
 Growing up in London, McGrath and her mother used to go makeup shopping when she was six years old.
-Fashion became a huge inspiration for McGrath, stimulating her creative approach.
+Fashion became a huge inspiration for McGrath, stimulating her creative career trajectory.

 McGrath also looks to models that bring her personal inspiration.
 McGrath says, "They are their own women, representing a mix of ethnicities, sizes, and backgrounds, they allow me to experiment and create the looks I dream of in my head."
 She considers models Naomi Campbell, Hailey Baldwin, Paloma Elsesser, Jasmine Sanders, Mallory Merk and Ruby Aldridge as her muses.
 She says of Campbell, "We've worked together since the mid-1990s, and she inspires me in ways I've never imagined.
 There is no one like Naomi."
 McGrath calls Paloma Elsesser's face "the ultimate canvas", for her hypnotic complexion that "guides a makeup artist's touch."

-Much of McGrath's inspiration derives from making the natural skin salient.
-This can be seen in her own makeup line, which focuses on luminous skin.
+Much of McGrath's inspiration derives from an individual's natural skin.
+As a consequence her own makeup lines focus on luminous aspects of skin.
 McGrath says, "Flawless, luminous skin has always been a constant in my work.
 For years I've been using a custom mix of products to achieve different levels of luminosity from fresh baby skin to a supercharged power-glow."
-The sequin packaging of her makeup line also derives from McGrath's inspiration of sequins, a reoccurring element in many of her looks.
+The sequin packaging of her makeup also derives from McGrath's inspiration by sequins, a reoccurring element in many of her looks.

-The most important element of McGrath's inspiration stems from unique individuality and beauty, breaking away from traditional standards.
-McGrath values beauty beyond superficiality, looking at the story behind the person she sees.
 On the definition of beauty, she believes that "real and true beauty comes from within.
 It's like an energy, because the task of bringing out beauty—and at times creating it—really is like a puzzle.
 Often in my work, the approach to beauty is to seek perfection, yet sometimes beauty is imperfect or quite raw."